magarbikram/ddd-cargo-csharp/README.md

  These application classes are coordinators.
 They should not work out the answers to the questions they ask.
 That is domain layer's job.

+ ## Distinguishing Entities and Value Objects

+ **Customer**
+ Let's start with an easy one.
+A Customer object represents a person or a company, an entity in the usual sense of the word.
+The **Customer** object clearly has identity that matters to the user, so it is an **Entity** in the model.
+How to track it?
+Tax Id might be appropriate in some cases, but an international company could not use that.
+This question calls for consultation with a domain expert.
+We discovered that the company already has a customer database in which each Customer is assigned an Id number at first sales contact.
+This Id is already used throughout the company; using the number in our software establish continuity of identity between those systems.

+ **Cargo**
+ Two identical crates must be distinguishable, so Cargo objects are **Entities**.
+In practice, all shipping companies assign tracking Ids to each piece of cargo.
+This Id will be automatically generated, visible to user, and in this case, probably conveyed to the customer at booking time.

+ **Handling Event** and **Carrier Movement**
+ We care about such individual incidents because they allow us to keep track of what is going on.
+They reflect real world events, which are not usually interchangable, so they are **Entities**.
+Each **Carrier Movement** will be identified by a code obtained from shipping schedule.

+ Another discussion with a domain expert reveals that **Handling Events** can be uniquely identified by the combination of **Cargo** Id, completion time and type.
+For example, the same **Cargo** cannot be both loaded and unloaded at the same time.

+ **Location**
+ Two places with same name are not the same.
+Latitude and longitude could provide a unique key, but probably not a very practical one, since thos measurements are not of interest to most purposes of this system, and they would be fairly complicated.
+More likely, the **Location** will be part of a geographical model of some kind that will relate places according to shipping lanes and other domain-specific concerns.
+So an arbitrary, internal, automatically generated identifier will suffice.

+ **Delivery History**
+ This is a tricky one. **Delivery Histories** are not interchangable, so they are Entities.
+But a  **Delivery History**  has a one-to-one relationship with its **Cargo**, so it doesn't really have an identity of its own.
+Its identity is borrowed from the **Cargo** that owns it.

+ **Delivery Specification**
+ Although it represents the goal of a **Cargo**, this abstraction doesn't depend on **Cargo**.
+It really expresses a hypotheticalstate of some **Delivery History**.
+We hope that the **Delivery History** attached to our **Cargo** will eventually satisfy the **Delivery Specification** attached to our **Cargo**.
+If we had two **Cargoes** going to the same place, they could share the same **Delivery Specification**, but they could not share the same **Delivery History**, even though the histories start ouf the same (Empty). **Delivery Speficiacations** are **Value Objects**.

+ **Role and Other Attributes**
+ Role says something about the association it qualifies, but it has no history or continuity.
+It is a Value Object, and it could be shared among different  **Cargo**/ **Customer** associations.
+Other attributes such as time stamps or names are **Value Objects**